Cloud Grid Designer

 1) Select Project à Create from Image option.
 The Create Project From Image dialog will be displayed.

-Figure 17 : Create Project From Image Dialog
+Figure 18 : Create Project From Image Dialog

 2) Click the Select Image button to browse for an image on your device.
-On my Windows 10 machine with the Chrome browser, the Open dialog is shown and I can browse for and select a picture.
+On my Windows 10 computer with the Chrome browser, the Open dialog is shown and I can browse for and select a picture.
 This process differs depending upon the device you are using.

-Figure 18 : Select Image File
+Figure 19 : Select Image File

 3) Select an image file to use.
 In the picture above, I have selected a picture of daisies.
 Then I click the Open button to complete the selection.
 The image will be loaded and more options will be shown in the Create Project From Image dialog.